bdeitte/ghost-upgrade/README.md

 This tool requires Node 4 or higher.

+This tool skips one optional step in the manual steps, to chown the files.
+If you have a permissions problem after running this script, that's what happened.
+Run chown on your ghost directory to change to the needed user to fix up.

 This was created to simplify the steps in [a Ghost on AWS guide](https://github.com/bdeitte/ghost-on-aws) and for use on one small personal blog.
 Any issues destroying your own blog with these upgrade steps... well, I'm very sorry if that does happen!
 It is a very simple program, as you can see in bin/ghost-upgrade.
 Make sure you understand what the upgrade really does before running it.

 ## Submitting changes